 The AEJ UK

 The AEJ UK is part of a professional network of journalists and specialists active across Europe, independent of any institutional or political group and recognised by the Council of Europe, the OSCE and UNESCO.
 We connect the newsmakers who shape our political and economic world with journalists, broadcasters and writers on European affairs.
 Meetings are open to journalists, academics and Europe specialists and guests.
 Pre-registration is necessary for all meetings by email to cas.jenkins@gmail.com.
-A fee of £25 is charged to cover the cost of a light lunch and drinks – £10 for under-25s and free admission may be extended […]
+A £25 fee is charged to cover the cost of a light lunch and drinks, £10 for under-25s, and free admission may be extended to students. […]

 Russia’s disintegrating neighbourhood